- Sardar Patel: The Iron man of India

 Girnar Inscription and the British Indology

 I realized the painstaking research done by the British scholars when I read the book – “India Discovered, the recovery of lost civilization” by John Keay.
 This book is a tribute to the conscientious effort of British Academicians to re-discover the glory of ancient India as the land of fantastic and exotic east.
+These British Academicians came to India as amateurs; by profession they were soldiers and administrators, but they returned home as giant Scholars.
+I would like to quote Mr. A.J Arberry, a British Orientalist, “someday the whole story of British Indology will be told and that will assuredly make a glorious, fascinating and inspiring narrative.”

-The very first book of John Keay that I read was ‘Into India”.
-I was skeptical at that time, “Do I need to read a book by a foreign author to know more about my own country”?
-But this book written in a free-flowing and a lucid style won my heart.
+The very first book by John Keay that I read was “Into India.”
+At that time, I was skeptical, wondering if I needed to read a book by foreign author to learn more about my own country.
+However, this book, written in a free-flowing and lucid style, won my heart.
+I realized that my knowledge about India was quite incomplete.

-I realized that my knowledge about India is quite incomplete.
-The complexity and the amount of research John has done increased substantially in his subsequent books – “India – a history” and “India discovered”.
-Both these books left me spellbound and brought forth wonderful facts/history of India.
+The complexity and the amount of research John has done increased substantially in his subsequent books – “India: A History” and “India Discovered” Both these books left me spellbound and brought forth wonderful facts about history of India.

 Girnar Inscription, James Princep and decoding of Brahmi Script